---

 - **Walk-forward validation:** repeatedly training on an expanding (or sliding) window and testing on the next period.
 Reveals *when* a model fails, not just its average performance.

-- **Distribution shift:** when future data comes from a fundamentally different regime than the training data.
+- **Distribution shift:** when future data comes from a different regime than the training data.
 Models trained on normal conditions cannot predict unprecedented events.

 - **Prediction intervals:** a range (e.g., 95%) around a point forecast capturing plausible future values.
 Bootstrap resampling of training residuals is a general-purpose method.